On this page

 As a developer who spends a lot of time participating in the Unity community, Richard has helped many customers improve their scripting.
 Here he gives advice on effective use of the debugger, the “revolutionary” power of the ScriptableObject class and when to optimize your project.

 Learn to use the debugger effectively

 While you can go a long way diagnosing problems using Debug.Log, the debugger can help you diagnose a problem faster and in more depth.
-If you’ve never used it before, we have guides for both MonoDevelop and Visual Studio – and if you have, I recommend taking the time to explore all the things the debugger will let you do, such as setting conditional breakpoints or using the Immediate window.
+If you’ve never used it before, we have guides for both Visual Studio and VS for Mac’s predecessor MonoDevelop – and if you have, I recommend taking the time to explore all the things the debugger will let you do, such as setting conditional breakpoints or using the Immediate window.

 Add the ScriptableObject class to your mental toolbox of scripting techniques

 The ScriptableObject class is an often-overlooked part of the Unity API.
 Understanding ScriptableObject can help you to build a much cleaner, more elegant architecture; it can help you to keep things simple, be more data-driven, and achieve a better separation of concerns in your project.
-For a full explanation of ScriptableObject, plus examples of how you might apply it, see my Unite talk.
+For a full explanation of ScriptableObject, plus examples of how you might apply it, there have been some great Unite talks - I gave an introduction to the subject, and others have taken it further, such as in this great talk by Ryan Hipple from Schell Games.
 There’s also a video class from Unity’s Learn team.